cgregurich/SoftwareRasterizer/thoughts.md

 Working on understanding barycentric coordinates.
 WILO in remarkable + trying to find what formula(s) to even use for this One reference:chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://users.csc.calpoly.edu/~zwood/teaching/csc471/2017F/barycentric.pdf

+10/11:
+implemented some version of barycentric coordinates and color interpolation; involved changing color to be stored in points instead of triangle, etc.
+Still probably should figure out a way to lerp the lines as well because as of now... well actually now that I think of it I'm not sure where the line color is getting pulled from.
+Probably an uninitialized Color so it's just black?
+Also look into implementing blending/making the alpha value of colors actually do something.

+todo:
+* clean up code
+  * Split out into other files?
+  * Remove color from Triangle members
+* Add functionality for windowing, in order to animate
+* Implement blending/alpha usage.
+* Look into the next steps.
+Orthogonal vs perspective, near clipping plane, far clipping plane, etc??
+* Read TinyRenderer.
+What does the roadmap there look like anyways?
+* Draw a circle??
+* Anti aliasing (via Xialon Wu's line drawing algorithm...?)

 ## Problems Tackled
 * Implemented line drawing using Bresenham's Line Drawing Algorithm
 * Figured out why vertical line wasn't being drawn correctly: had dx and dy swapped in one calculation in plotLineHigh
 * Implemented filling a triangle